 On the way home things improved again.
 We were offered hot meals or sandwiches and then dessert or cheese and biscuits.
 What I was particularly impressed with was the free drinks – including alcoholic drinks (well we were on a rare day out!).
 I asked for a glass of white wine and was given a good size glass.
 Then our server handed me the rest of the bottle as there was not a great deal left in it (about three quarters of a glass).
 I just thought it was a really nice gesture, plus – more wine!
 A little later she returned and offered more drinks.

-In Virgin Trains First Class you get free Wi-Fi – always good I think.
-In Standard Class you get 15 minutes free then you need to pay.
+In 1st Class on Virgin Trains Wifi is free – always good I think.!
+In Standard Class on Virgin Trains wifi you get 15 minutes free then you need to pay.
+(I don’t know how much the Virgin Trains wifi is in Standard Class, but I am travelling soon in Standard Class so will find out!)

 Buy 12 Weeks in Advance or During a Promotion

 My First Class ticket, as I mentioned cost me £40, so £20 each way.
-Between my meal, cheese and biscuits, not to mention my two-and-three-quarters glasses of wine, I think I got a good deal.
+Between my two meals, cheese and biscuits, not to mention my two-and-three-quarters glasses of wine, and free Virgin Trains wifi I think I got a good deal.
 Oh yes, and the train travel as well of course!